-- If the wall thickness is less than 4 in./102 mm (DVP) or 4-3/8 in./ 111 mm (SLP), the heat shields on the cap and wall shield firestop must be trimmed.
+- If the wall thickness is less than 4-3/8 in.
+(111 mm), the heat shields on the cap and wall shield firestop must be trimmed.
 A minimum 1-1/2 in.
 (38 mm) overlap MUST be maintained. - Use an extended heat shield if the finished wall thickness is greater than 7-1/4 in.
 (184 mm). - The extended heat shield may need to be cut to length maintaining sufficient length for a 1-1/2 in.
 (38 mm) overlap between heat shields. - Attach the extended heat shield to either of the existing heat shields using the screws supplied with the extended heat shield.
 Refer to vent components diagrams in the back of this manual. - Rest the small leg on the extended heat shield on top of the pipe section to properly space it from the pipe section.